tfeb/dsm/README.md

 # Destructuring match
 Common Lisp doesn't have any pattern-matching facilities in the language.
 A number have been written: [CLiki](https://www.cliki.net/pattern%20matching "CLiki pattern matching") has a list: Marco Antoniotti's [CL-UNIFICATION](https://gitlab.common-lisp.net/cl-unification/cl-unification "CL-UNIFICATION") is my favourite, as I used to be interested in unification grammars.
-Many of these systems are quite general: they seek to be able to match very general objects.
+Many of these systems are quite general: they seek to be able to match very general objects to be extensible and to have very good performance.
 This causes inevitable hair in their implementations, and also means that they often make doing something rather simple much harder than it needs to be.

-That simple thing is a generalised version of `destructuring-bind`or, equivalently[^1], macro argument lists.
+That simple thing is to provide a generalised version of `destructuring-bind`or, equivalently[^1], macro argument lists.
+That's what `dsm` does, and that's *all* it does: if you understand `destructuring-bind` and `case` you can pretty much stop reading now: `destructuring-match` is pretty much `case` except that the cases are lambda lists for `destructuring-bind`.  `dsm` also does not care about performance, since the performance of macroexpansion never matters.

+## An example
 As an example, let's consider a macro where there are a few possible variations on the syntax:

 ```lisp
 (with-foo x ... use x ...)